lvanschilfgaarde/lordcephei.github.io/pages/gwintrotut.md

 <hr style="height:5pt; visibility:hidden;" />
 ### GW input file
 The GW package (both one-shot and QSGW) uses one main user-supplied input file, GWinput.
 The script lmfgwd can create a template GWinput for you.
+You can either run it interactively and you will be prompted for options

-    $ test
+    $ echo -1 | lmfgwd si                              #makes a GWinput file

 The approximate self-consistent gap comes out to 0.58 eV as can be seen by inspecting the output of lmf (This is actually the Γ-X gap; the true gap is 0.44 eV as can be seen by running lmf with a fine k mesh).